Mark Davies / September 2025

 Corpus Linguistics conference in in Summer 2025, the well-known

-widely-used tool for corpus retrieval (which of course has no AI capabilities,
+creator of a widely-used corpus tool (which has no AI functionality, and

-It's hard for me to imagine this happening in 2025 at a conference for molecular biology
+data.
+It's hard for me to imagine this happening in 2025 at a conference for

-or astrophysics or neuroscience or climate science, or any number of other
+molecular biology or astrophysics or neuroscience or climate science, or any

 3. At another corpus linguistics conference in